Hossein-NP/JavaScriptCourse/1-JavaScriptIntroduction/introduction.md

 **Examples:**
 - A mobile navigation menu that opens and closes using JavaScript.
-- An image gallery that slides horizontally on smaller screens.
+- An image gallery that slides on mobile.
 - Adjusting layout or element size based on browser width.

 📍 **Summary:**